isamAhm/skiphire-redesign/README.md

 - A clean, modern, and visually engaging interface
 - Effortless comparison of skip options
+- detailed price breakdown to enhance transparency and build user trust.
 - A fully responsive and accessible experience
 - Clear navigation and user guidance through the booking process
 - A codebase that is organized, maintainable, and ready for future enhancements